Last Updated June, 2020

 How Much We Budgeted to Spend

-We pride ourselves on being an economical couple and very careful with money, so after some complicated but realistic calculations we came up with a number of $15,000.
+We pride ourselves on being an economical couple and very careful with money.
+So after some complicated but realistic calculations we came up with a number of $15,000.
 That’s for the entire year, including money for the rainy day.
 And yes, that’s enough money for two.
-In reality, you may use way less, to learn how to do it, read this post.
+In reality, you may use way less.
+If you haven’t read my post yet on how to travel the world on $10K a year, you can do it now.

 In Europe, we were hoping not to spend much too since planned to visit our families and some friends.
 In Asia life is cheap and we knew with our lifestyle we would definitely spend less than $1K per month in this way leaving more money for Oceania.